sophiahuangg/redditbot/README.md

 3. **+2 Points**: Getting at least 100 valid comments posted.
 4. **+2 Points**: Getting at least 500 valid comments posted.
 5. **+2 Points**: Created an "army" of 5 bots that are all posting similar comments.
 Each bot posted at least 500 valid comments to get this extra credit.
 6. **+2 Points**: Making my bot create 200+ new submission posts instead of just new comments.
 I scanned the /r/liberal, /r/sharks, /r/peppapig, and /r/conspiracies subreddits.
+These submission posts were posted into the /r/BotTown2, /r/BotTownGarden, and /r/BotTownFriends subreddits.
 7. **+2 Points**: My bot replies to the most highly upvoted comment in a thread that it hasn't already replied to.
 8. **+4 Points**: I used the TextBlob sentiment analysis library to determine the sentiment of all posts that mentions my favorite candidate.
 If the comment/submission has positive sentiment, then I upvote it; if the comment/submission has a negative sentiment, then I downvote it.
-9. **+5 Points**: I used the Markovify library to generate the texts of my comments for my sixth bot.
-I set the `state_size=2` and generated five sentences per comment/reply.
+9. **+5 Points**: I used the Markovify library to generate the texts of my comments for some of my bots.
+I generated five sentences per comment/reply.